My resident gardening expert is my friend Maria.

 - tea bags

-To Make Food Mulch: Add 1 Tbsp of finely ground item and work into the soil around the plant.
+To Make Food Mulch: Add 1 Tbsp of finely ground organic material and work into the soil around the plant.
 Repeat weekly.

-To Make Food Tea: Add food to a large container and fill with water.
+To Make Food Tea: Add food to a large container and fill it with water.
 Allow to steep for several days, to several weeks.
-Dilute 1 cup tea to 1 gallon of water.
+Dilute 1 cup of tea to 1 gallon of water to make liquid fertilizer.
+(Here are some more detailed ways to make fertilizer tea for your garden.)

-To Make Powdered Food Fertilizer: Allow food item to thoroughly dry.
+To Make Powdered Food Fertilizer: Allow food items to thoroughly dry.
 Process in a blender until it is a fine powder and sprinkle around the base of each plant.

 - alfalfa